 Best Movies to Stream This Week

-With residents of the vast majority of states being ordered to stay at home to slow the spread of the coronavirus, Americans are spending an unprecedented amount of time streaming movies.
-During the first three weeks of March 2020, Americans streamed a total of 400 billion minutes of content to their televisions — an 85% increase compared to the same period last year, according to data from Nielsen.
+While some states have announced plans to begin rolling back restrictions on brick-and-mortar businesses, the majority of Americans are still being asked to spend as much time as possible at home.
+Fortunately, streaming providers are releasing both new and old content daily to help ease the struggle of finding at-home entertainment.

-Many enthusiastic viewers may now be struggling to find new films to watch.
-It either seems like they’ve seen everything or, alternatively, like there are so many choices that making a decision becomes an overwhelming task.
+Of course, with so many movies being made available, there is bound to be plenty of mediocre content.
+Yet numerous gems can be found among the more middling fare to help make one’s extended time at home as enjoyable as possible.

-To aid in the decision-making process, 24/7 Tempo has identified the 25 best movies to stream this week.
+To aid readers in deciding what to watch, 24/7 Tempo has identified the 25 best movies to stream this week.
 Each of these films is new to the most popular streaming platforms as of the past two weeks and is highly ranked based on critic and audience ratings from IMDb and Rotten Tomatoes.

 Each of the major streaming platforms has been adding new content recently, and the best movies to stream this week are spread across Netflix, HBO Now, Disney Plus, Hulu, Amazon Prime Video, and Amazon Video.
-The original release years for the films also vary dramatically and include classics dating back to the 1920s to contemporary films that were released as recently as this year.
+Genres vary greatly — such as dramas, comedies, children’s films, and more — as do the films’ original release years, which range from the 1960s to contemporary films released as recently as this year.

-Each film on this list is generally held in high regard by critics and audiences, and some titles even rank among the 100 best movies of all time.
+Each film on this list is generally held in high regard by critics and audiences, and some titles even rank among the 50 best movies you’ve never seen.

 Click here to see the best movies to stream this week.